NearlyTRex/Fyleria/Docs/GameDesign.md

 **Target Platform**

-The target platform is a home computer capable of running Unity 2D.
-In the future, other platforms that Unity 2D supports would be possible.
+The target platform is a home computer capable of running WebKit.
+In the future, other platforms that WebKit supports would be possible.

 **Art & Media Assets**